Ria Murch recalls meeting Murch backstage at the Theatre Royal and the subsequent events:

 Murch taught sculpture, three days a week at East Sydney Technical College after his return from Darwin.
 Along with Bill Dobell and Jimmy Cook, Murch taught for the CRTS – the Commonwealth Reconstruction Training Scheme, providing training for returned servicemen and women.

 Ria and Arthur purchased Block 394 Palmgrove Road Avalon Beach for £300.
 There was a partially built home but no water, kitchen or bathroom.
+John Murch recalls a very “pioneery” atmosphere – kero lamps and outdoor cooking.
 Murch built the house while undertaking sculpture work.
 A long and strong friendship with Colin Brown began when he came to live and help with the sculpture projects which included a commissioned Christ the King for a school.
+Colin fished and caught rabbits to help keep everyone fed.
+Another religious sculpture project was the St Clare and St Francis, commissioned via John Moore, for the St Francis of Assisi Church in Paddington.

 Murch won the Archibald Prize in in 1949 with the portrait of Bonar Dunlop who had been a student in Murch’s CRTS sculpture class.
 The prize was £5oo.